Pros and Cons of Moving to Portugal

 The traffic in Portugal is considerably less than in northern European countries, except in the large cities where traffic jams at peak hours are bad.

-The Portuguese driver is keen to drive fast and impatient to overtake; this causes numerous accidents, so do be careful.
+Portuguese drivers are keen to drive fast and impatient to overtake.
+This causes numerous accidents, so caution is advised.

 There is a good network of highways or dual carriageways in Portugal, and the main ones are not very busy.